jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 mapping index on page 124
 We believe that ransomware resiliency should be available to all organizations, regardless of size or industry.
-Over the coming months, were focused on the implementation experience of ORRS with new, streamlined requirements that ensure resiliency and performance are not compromised.
+Over the coming months, we’re focused on the implementation experience of ORRS with new, streamlined requirements that ensure resiliency and performance are not compromised.